AlbertoRosado1/legacysim/doc/user/building.rst

   For further information on shifter, see `shifter docs`_.

-Obiwan from scratch
+legacysim from scratch
 -------------------

-To install **Obiwan** from scratch, the simplest way is to follow instructions in the :root:`Travis file <.travis.yml>`: first go through ``apt`` installs, then ``install``.
+To install **legacysim** from scratch, the simplest way is to follow instructions in the :root:`Travis file <.travis.yml>`: first go through ``apt`` installs, then ``install``.

 References